-Page 40 - 2022 GO Wild Rivers COAST
+Page 38 - 2023 GO Wild Rivers COAST

-with amenities for travelers.
+There are three county-owned parks with amenities for travelers.
 Campsites are offered on a first come first serve basis and cost \$15.

 Florence Keller Park: Fifty campsites nestled in a redwood forest.
 Sites are \$15 a night.
 The park has access to a number of walking trails.
 The park is 3 miles north of Crescent City off Elk Valley Crossroad.